Auriol Kensington Rowing Club

-Auriol Kensington Rowing Club is a rowing club in Hammersmith, west London, England.
+Auriol Kensington Rowing Club is a rowing club in Hammersmith, west London, [England.
 The club was formed in 1981 by the amalgamation of Auriol Rowing Club which was founded in 1896 and Kensington Rowing Club which was founded in 1872.
 The clubhouse is on Lower Mall adjacent to Hammersmith Bridge.

 Rowing is divided into senior squads for oarsmen and women, a novice group and a masters section for those 27+ not entering Senior (foremost adult) races.
 Groups compete throughout the year at events such as the Fours Head, the Women's Eights Head of the River Race, the Head of the River Race, the Veterans Head during the winter and, on a different stretch of river in the summer, Henley Women's Regatta and Henley Royal Regatta.
-The club and its predecessors have a good record of winners of the Wingfield Sculls.
-The club also annually enters competitions in the Lea Valley, upstream to Reading, Berkshire, including multi-lane national events at Dorney Lake such as 'the Met' and Wallingford Regattas, manage to send crews to compete in the nearest weekly summer regattas elsewhere and leading oarsmen and women in most years find a competition in which to compete abroad.
+The club also annually enters competitions in the Lea Valley, upstream to Reading, Berkshire, including multi-lane national events at Dorney Lake such as 'the Met' and Wallingford Regatta.

-Its nationally notable adult winners since 2010 have included trainee Olympic professional athletes and have won race categories including in the Wingfield Sculls, Weybridge Silver Sculls and the 2013 Masters British Championships.
-It is a mid-ranking London club by high level success.
-Away from the highest categories of Senior and Junior, its crews tend to achieve alike success to other clubs in London including those on the Putney Embankment; plus some exceptional single scullers.
+History

+In 1907 John de Greet Edye won the Wingfield Sculls rowing for Auriol RC.

+Peter Haining won three consecutive Wingfield Sculls for the club from 1994 through to 1996 and for a fourth time in 2000.

+Notable adult winners since 2010 have included success in the 2013 Masters British Championships.

+In 2025 the club won its first British title since 2006, when winning the women club 8+ at the 2025 British Rowing Club Championships.